bowen0701/bowen0701.github.io/_posts/2015-05-07-ml-multi-arm-bandit.md

 layout: post
 comments: true
 title: "ML Notes: Multi-Armed Bandits"
-excerpt: "Introductory multi-armed bandits."
+excerpt: "Introductory multi-armed bandits experiments, which are more advanced and more efficient than popular A/B testing experiments."
 date: 2015-05-07
 mathjax: true
 ---

 ## Introduction

-I just read a clear and insightful [Quora anwser](http://www.quora.com/What-is-the-multi-arm-bandit-problem-What-are-some-of-its-implications), provided by Professor [Yisong Yue](http://www.yisongyue.com/) at Caltech, to what is the **Multi-armed Bandits problem**, also called the **Sequential Learning problem**, and finally got a basic understanding about the problem and its potential applications.
+I just read a clear and insightful [Quora anwser](http://www.quora.com/What-is-the-multi-arm-bandit-problem-What-are-some-of-its-implications), provided by Professor [Yisong Yue](http://www.yisongyue.com/) at Caltech, to what is the **Multi-armed Bandits problem**, also called the **Sequential Learning problem**.
+Multi-armed bandits experiments are typically much more efficient than popular A/B testing experiments.
+The former are faster because samples that would have gone to obviously inferior variations can be assigned to potential winners.
+Thus, it can help separate the "good" arms from the "best" ones more quickly.

+After reading this quora article, I got a basic understanding about the problem and its potential applications.
 This topic is interesting to me and will be one of my research projects.
 Thus I will begin to wrap up some notes on what I've learned during the journey.
 In this preliminary note, I will quickly summarize, from that article, the basic notions of sequential learning problem and give some of their application examples.

 ## Multi-arm bandit problem